mitadian/people_analytics/README.md

 - Reduce workload and stress by better task distribution and hiring support in overworked departments
 - Analyse the overtime department (IT) and offer compensation or staff adjustment
 - Monitor and track the job satisfaction of employees through surveys
-- Marketing, Customer Service, and IT departments have their job satisfaction below average
-- The IT department has the lowest job satisfaction score, where 77% of employees are taking overtime